From environmental consultancies to planning departments, your geography degree can lead you into a variety of careers

 Typical employers

-A geography degree opens up careers in a range of fields, including those in the education, commerce, industry, transport, tourism and public sectors.
+A geography degree opens up careers in a range of fields, including those in the education, environmental, commerce, industry, transport, energy, tourism and public sectors.
 You'll also have many transferable skills, attracting employers from the business, law and finance sectors.

 Employers include: